 Using this at the start of a course is sure to grab the learner’s attention and tell them this course is different.

-But I’m not creative, and I’m stuck for ideas.
+But I’m not creative, and I’m stuck on ideas.

 So, what’s your reason?